 Remove eggs and immediately plunge into a generous bowl of ice water.
 Leave for three minutes then peel and slice in half.

 Today I’ll be sharing this recipe at our very own Throwback Thursday Link Party.
-You might want to bookmark this special two week extravaganza – they’re all lots of links to both Thanksgiving & Thanksgiving leftovers, Thanksgiving Crafts & Holiday Decorating.
+You might want to bookmark this special two-week extravaganza – they’re all lots of links to both Thanksgiving & Thanksgiving leftovers, Thanksgiving Crafts & Holiday Decorating.

 I’ll also be sharing at Fiesta Friday, hosted this week by Julianna @ Foodie On Board and Hilda @ Along The Grapevine, and Saucy Saturdays.
-Saucy Saturdays is hosted by four incredible bloggers: Dina, Jennifer, Christine & Swayum.
+Saucy Saturdays are hosted by four incredible bloggers: Dina, Jennifer, Christine & Swayum.